danrobdean/SmartFin/financial-smart-contract/readme.md

 First, execute `yarn install` to install web3 dependencies.

 Next, run `./deploy.sh`, which opens a node console.
-In this console, you can input a combinator contract.
-A smart contract will be created and the combinator contract will be passed to the smart contract, defining its behaviour.
+In this console, you can input a combinator contract, and then a holder address (can be any valid Ethereum address except the address sending the contract transaction).
+A smart contract will be created and the combinator contract will be passed to it, defining its behaviour.

 NB: Contract deployment fails on the first attempt per new blockchain, for unknown reasons.
 Trying a second time will be successful.